satishsalyal/Inside-Python/Table of Contents.md

     •	Understanding lambda functions

 # Part 6: Application Development
 ## Chapter 16: Web development with Flask.
-An introduction to web development with Flask.
+     •	An introduction to web development with Flask.
 ## Chapter 17: Web development with Django.
-An introduction to web development with Django.
+     •	An introduction to web development with Django.
-## Chapter 18: Data science with Python.
-An introduction to data science with Python, including how to work with pandas and numpy.
-## Chapter 19: Machine learning with Python.
-An introduction to machine learning with Python, including how to use scikit-learn and TensorFlow